alexerlandsson/launchpad-scss/README.md

 Components are found in `materials/components`.
 Each folder in this location component represents a component.
 Each component consists of one or more _scss_ files (one for each breakpoint).

-> A demo component is used in this boilerplate called `demo` to demonstrate how it is supposed to work.
+> A demo component is included in this boilerplate called `demo` to demonstrate how a component is supposed to be built.

 ### layout